The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: Preliminaries

-The class of \emph{representable relation algebras}, denoted by $\rra$, consists of all algebras of type $(2,1,0,0,0,1,2)$ that are isomorphic to some proper relation algebra.
-We use bold letters (such as $\bf A$) to denote algebras from $\rra$ and the corresponding roman letter (such as $A$) to denote the domain of the algebra.
+The class of \emph{representable relation algebras}, denoted by $\rra$, {consists of all algebras with signature $\tau=\{~\cup, ~ \bar{}~, ~0,~1,~\id, ~^\smile, ~\circ\}$ with corresponding arities $2,1,0,0,0,1$ and $2$ that are isomorphic to some proper relation algebra. } We use bold letters (such as $\bf A$) to denote algebras from $\rra$ and the corresponding roman letter (such as $A$) to denote the domain of the algebra.
 An algebra is called \emph{finite} if its domain is finite.
 We call $\mathbf{A}\in\rra$ \emph{symmetric} if all its elements are symmetric, i.e., $a^\smile=a$ for every $a\in A$.

-To link the theory of relation algebras with model theory, it will be convenient to view representations of algebras in $\rra$ as relational structures.
+{According to the previous definition, an algebra $\mathbf{A}$ is in $\rra$ if it has an isomorphism to a proper relation algebra.
+Such an isomorphism is usually called the representation of $\bf A$.
+To link the theory of relation algebras with model theory it will be convenient to view representations of algebras in $\rra$ as relational structures and to not use the classical notation here.
+However, it is easy to see that the existence of a representation is equivalent under both definitions. }